zhangbsn-gt/developer.gov.sg/collections/_our-digital-journey/digital-government-exchange/working-groups-2022.md

 The 2022 Working Groups (WGs) saw representatives share experiences and opportunities on topics covering Artificial Intelligence (AI), Digital Identity and Cybersecurity.

-- **The artificial intelligence WG** developed a Minimum Viable Product (MVP) of good practices to guide teams that are building or procuring AI projects.
+- **The AI WG** developed a Minimum Viable Product (MVP) of good practices to guide teams that are building or procuring AI projects.
 The areas covered are based on common thematic areas derived from the co-designed survey as well as secondary research on good practices from international GovTech and AI communities.

 ### DGX Working Groups 2022